JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7969 days**.

-And here is a just a random fact -  **4% of an apples is made up of minerals and vitamins, and over 80% is made up of water**.
+And here is a just a random fact -  **Every day, over five billion gallons of water are flushed down toilets in the United States**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)